Oruchimaro/Forum-Laravel-MySQL-Vue-Redis/Doc.md

     now if we seed database using factory and tinker we should be able to see the threads and add replies to them.

-    then for creating new threads,
+    then for creating new threads, we can go to the **create** route and do the selecting stuff.